 Magnetic Resonance Imaging (MRI)

 Magnetic Resonance Imaging, or MRI, is a noninvasive imaging technology using strong magnetic fields to create detailed images of almost every internal structure in the human body.
 Most MRI machines are large, tube-shaped magnets for treatment support, monitoring, diagnosis, and disease detection.
-MRI technologists are responsible for conducting comprehensive MRI procedures and producing evaluation outcomes of those examinations.
+RAD/MRI technologists are responsible for conducting comprehensive MRI procedures and producing evaluation outcomes of those examinations.

 Elgin Community College (ECC) students studying Magnetic Resonance Imaging get hands-on experience operating MRI scanners and calibrating consoles or peripheral hardware and test equipment to ensure functional performance integrity.
 They oversee all safety measures, qualify and accommodate patient acceptability, manage appropriate imaging techniques, and tend to contrast media.